dmacri/Qt-VTK-viewer/README.md

 ## Project Overview

-The Qt-VTK-viewer is designed to:
+The OOpenCal-Viewer is designed to:
 - Load and visualize 3D models and scientific data
 - Provide interactive 3D navigation and manipulation
 - Support various visualization techniques through VTK